Loading…

 Deanna Taylor

-Deanna Taylor, M.S., M.Ed., is a Postsecondary Transition Specialist at the Utah State Board of Education.
-Her public education career has spanned more than 40 years as a music teacher, special education teacher, special education director and college instructor.
-Deanna has master’s...
+Deanna Taylor is a Postsecondary Transition for Students with Disabilities Specialist at the Utah State Board of Education.
+Her public education career has spanned over 40 years as a music teacher, special education teacher, special education director and college instructor in three...
 Read More →

 Julianne Hunter